jfhbrook/susitna/adrs/010-architecture-revisited.md

 ### The Interactive Compiler

-Finally, the compiler module was refactored to handle both interactive and runtime commands, and return different results accordingly.
+The compiler module was refactored to handle both interactive and runtime commands, and return different results accordingly.
 Without this change, the Commander had to separate commands within input and implement switching logic internally.
 This sounds like a minor issue.
-Tut it created challenges when trying to report compiler warning all at once, rather than piecemeal as commands were executed.
+The it created challenges when trying to report compiler warning all at once, rather than piecemeal as commands were executed.
 This change allows all compilation and warning collection to occur in a single pass.

 It's also motivated by yet another visitor.
 The runtime compiler uses a visitor to convert commands into Chunks, while the interactive compiler decides whether or not a command is interactive or not.
 This is distinct from the visitor that takes an already-known interactive command and decides how to execute it.

+### The Recreator

+Finally, the recreator was removed from the architecture.
+This is because, as the AST evolved, it ended up retaining the full source code for each line.
+This was motivated by good error messages - when an error is found during parsing or compiling, error messages are able to take both the original source and offsets to display exactly where the error was located.

+Given that parsed lines retain their original source, the recreator was no longer required - hence, removed.
+Something *like* the recreator may end up being implemented in the future - however, it would operate less as a requirement for generating listings, and more as a code formatter.

 ## Future Concerns